basho/basho_docs/source/languages/en/riak/dev/using/mapreduce.md

 ## Further Reading

 * [[Advanced MapReduce]]: Details on Riak's implementation of MapReduce, different ways to run queries, examples, and configuration details
-* [[Using Key Filters]]: Pre-processing MapReduce inputs from a full bucket query by examining the key